 Nymboida River is one of the world’s classic whitewater rivers.
 It’s splashing good fun when you raft through the white water of the rugged Nymboida River.
 The steep granite gorges generate rapids renowned among white water enthusiasts.
 The rainforest-lined banks enhance the feeling of being out there in the wild.

 Nymboida – Pub and Museum of Interesting Things

 There is more to Nymboida than whitewater rafting.
-The pub at in Nymboida Village has a great view of the river and the intriguing "Museum of Interesting Things".
-In case you wonder about the Police Station at Nymboida (what's that doing there? etc) it was built a very long time ago but rarely sees a policeman.
+The pub at in Nymboida Village has a great view of the river and the intriguing “Museum of Interesting Things”.
+In case you wonder about the Police Station at Nymboida (what’s that doing there?
+Etc.) It was built a long time ago and rarely sees a policeman.

 On to Brisbane or return to Sydney?

-So that's all fine and dandy but your car may need to come back to Sydney and there are bound to be things on the Sydney top 100 list that you haven't done yet.
+So that’s all fine and dandy but there are bound to be a few great things to do in Sydney that you haven’t done yet.
 So maybe you should do some of the stops that you missed on the way up, on the way back.
-As we said before, Port Macquarie is nice.

 For more places to go and top things to do please follow the links below: